puglisij/mario/README.md

 - You may encounter invalid signature errors when attempting to run the extension in development mode in Photosohop. <br>Try the following command to disable signature checking (NOTE: 9 Corresponds to CC 2019.
 Change the number if necessary.)
 > `defaults write com.adobe.CSXS.9 PlayerDebugMode 1`

+Or edit the registry in Windows regedit > HKEY_CURRENT_USER / Software / Adobe / CSXS.9
+Add a new PlayerDebugMode entry of type "string" with a value of "1"